-Simply put, this is a table that works against the effects gravity has on the human body.
-The table is built as a flat surface where one is supposed to lie and gradually invert position until the body lies in an upside down position.
+Simply put, this is a table that works against the effect gravity has on the human body.
+The table is constructed as a pivoting flat surface, onto which you lie and gradually invert your position until your body is upside down, with your feet in the air.
 This will have you hanging by the legs in an effort to attain benefits associated with inversion therapy.

-The degree of inversion depends on how long one has used the table as well as results desired.
-Ranging from 10 degrees suggested for beginners all the way to a complete 90 degrees for those already accustomed to the process.
+The degree of inversion depends on how long one has used the table, as well as the desired results, ranging from 10 degrees – suggested for beginners – all the way up to a complete 90 degrees for those already accustomed to the process.

-Long hours of traffic and endless days stuck behind uncomfortable office furniture are likely to take a toll on our health.
-Consistent backaches and possibly endless muscle cramps.
-Relaxing on the table 2-3 minutes a day, at least twice, has proven very helpful for a majority of the population.
+Long hours in traffic and endless days stuck behind uncomfortable office furniture are likely to take their toll on our health.
+Do you suffer from consistent backaches and frequent muscle cramps?
+Relaxing on the table for 2–3 minutes, at least twice a day has proven very helpful for the majority of inversion table users.

-Lying on your back like that has the ability to ease your muscles as well as cause the spine to relax.
-This comes with benefits such as better blood circulation.
-There is also much better oxygen flow to the brain.
+Lying on your back like this has the effect of relaxing your muscles and spine.
+This comes with additional benefits, such as better blood circulation and much better oxygen flow to the brain.

-There are quite a variety of these tables in the market.
-While one may work for one person it might not work for another.
-This is important to consider when getting one.
-The most important factor to consider arguably is the construction and capacity.
+There are a variety of these tables on the market and while a particular table may work for one person it might not work for another.
+This is an important consideration when sourcing one.
+Another important factor to consider is the construction and capacity of the table.
 The aim of this therapy is to alleviate pain.
-It would be tragic to get serious injuries inverting due to poor construction.
+It would be tragic to sustain an injury while inverting due to a table’s poor construction.

-Other than this, other factors to consider include price, the safety features, comfort while inverting and your ability to be in control.
-You want to make sure you don’t end up on the floor hurt due to poor quality brands.
+Other factors to consider include price, safety features, comfort while inverting and your ability to be in control.
+You don’t want to end up on the floor, possibly hurt, due to poor construction and quality.

 How Does It Work?

-Now that you know what is an inversion table, it will be prudent if you also know how to use it.
-Using the table wrongly not only increases risks for injuries but also can be very uncomfortable.
+Now that you know what an inversion table is, it’s important to know how to use it.
+Using the table wrongly not only increases the risk of injury but can be very uncomfortable.

-This therapy relies heavily on the ability to reverse gravity simply by being in an upside down position.
+This therapy relies heavily on the ability to reverse gravity simply by the body being in inverted.
 There is a degree to which the muscles and tendons stretch in this position.
 The upside to this is greater spinal movement and a more relaxed body.

-As a method that has been around for nearly 2000 years, it only proves that it is a dependable method with astounding benefits despite changes over the years.
+The fact that this method of therapy has been around for nearly 2000 years only proves that it is a dependable method with astounding benefits, which has only benefited from improvements over the years.

 With time, the spine is known to compress.
-When one is hanging upside down, the effect of gravity reduces leading to decompression of the spine.
-This results in a decrease in pressure on the spine as well as casting pain away.
+When one is hanging upside down, the effect of gravity on the body is reversed, leading to decompression of the spine, which can result in a reduction in back pain.

-The tables are well designed for their purpose.
-They have a twistable knob which allows you to adjust the height to suit your height.
-You also have the option to alter the degree of inclination.
-If you are a beginner, start with the lowest degrees 20- 30 and work their work up after a few weeks.
-Then slide onto the table and allow the table to recline.
+Most tables are well designed for their purpose.
+They have a twistable knob that allows you to adjust the height to suit your height.
+You also have the option of altering the degree of inclination.
+If you are a beginner, start with the lowest angle of 20–30 degrees and work your way up over a few weeks.
+Slide onto the table and allow it to recline.
 Almost immediately you will feel a change in blood flow.
-Ensure there is no much strain takes place while in this position.
+Ensure there is no strain while in this position.

-At the angle of 20-30 degrees 2-3 minutes twice a day, you will experience better blood circulation.
-There will be a notable change in your muscles and joints.
-At 60 degrees it is possible to get all the benefits meaning you don’t have to go all the way to a 90-degree invert.
+At the angle of 20–30 degrees for 2–3 minutes twice a day, you will experience better blood circulation.
+There will also be a noticeable change in your muscles and joints.
+At 60 degrees it is possible to get the full range of benefits, meaning that you don’t have to go all the way to a 90-degree invert.

 There are padded forms and high-quality straps to give you comfort as you invert.
 On-skid protectors are equally important.

-As you begin your journey inverting, ensure you are in good company to help you in case of anything.
+As you begin your inversion journey, ensure you are not alone, to help you in case anything goes wrong.

 Pros and Cons Of Inversion Tables

-The Newcastle University of England had a study done on this kind of therapy.
-The study was done with the help of patients suffering from Sciatica with herniated discs.
-The study showed that patients went for physical therapy minimized there need of surgery by 22% while those that had regular inversion therapy minimized their need for surgery by a whopping 77%.
+Newcastle University in England had a study done on this kind of therapy.
+The study was done with the help of patients suffering from sciatica with herniated discs.
+The study showed that patients who went for physical therapy minimized there need for surgery by 22%, while those that had regular inversion therapy minimized their need for surgery by a whopping 77%.

-- The power of the brain is boosted; research shows while inverting the brain thinks 14% more clearly.
-Dan Brown the author of The Da Vinci Code attests to this.
+- The power of the brain is boosted.
+Research shows that, while inverting, the brain thinks 14% more clearly.
+Dan Brown, the author of The Da Vinci Code, attests to this.

 - It has the ability to decongest body organs.

-- Flow in the lymphatic system is boosted helping in getting rid of waste.
+- Flow in the lymphatic system is boosted, helping with the removal of body waste.

-The bad of this therapy is that it can worsen some medical conditions.
-This therapy should therefore not be undertaken unless one is cleared by a medical practitioner.
-Conditions like hypertension, glaucoma, stroke, and heart disorders are very sensitive and use of this therapy should be avoided.
+The downside of this therapy is that it can worsen some medical conditions.
+Therefore, this therapy should not be undertaken unless approved by a medical practitioner.
+Conditions like hypertension, glaucoma, stroke, and heart disorders are very sensitive, in which case, use of this therapy should be avoided.

-By now, you know what is an inversion table.
-After going through this guide you will find that it is also easy to use an inversion table.
-Inversion therapy is a big win when it comes to body distress and relaxation.
+By now, you know what an inversion table is.
+After going through this guide, you will have realized that it is also easy to use an inversion table.
+Inversion therapy can deliver a big win when we are looking at body distress and relaxation.
 It has numerous benefits and one has little to lose if anything.
 Choose stress-free life.
 This is your opportunity!
-Everyone deserves a break from the back pain and stiffness.
+Everyone deserves a break from back pain and stiffness.